Sofistico/HexCombat/README.md

 # Dummy Hex Casting Addon

-Or HexDummy for short!
+Or hexcombat for short!
 This is an up-to-date bare-bones template for starting a multiloader Hex Casting addon on 1.19.2 with Architectury.
 Includes all necessary dependencies on both Forge and Fabric loaders, plus some demo bits.
 There is nothing specifically for Quilt here because Fabric builds implicitly support Quilt.